 What is Cross-Disability Peer Support?

 Peer support is a form of mentoring that takes place between a person, who has successfully adjusted to their disability and someone, who has a newly acquired disability, or who is struggling with disability-related issues.

 Peer support offers people the opportunity to learn from others, who have established an independent lifestyle.
 The goal of such interaction is to promote self-confidence, enhance social skills, and introduce adaptive daily living techniques.

 Anyone is eligible to receive peer support assistance through DMC.
 While most people who are provided this service are consumers, many individuals contact the center, because they simply need “to talk to someone like them.”

-People learn about DMC through health care personnel, case managers from other organizations, educators, friends, family members, and service providers.
-Many are self-referred.
+- Health care personnel, case managers from other organizations, educators, friends, family members, and service providers can also refer individuals for peer support services.

 Program Success Story

 A 39-year old man contacted DMC upon learning that he had type 2 diabetes.
 He was devastated and fearful that he would lose his vision and eventually have to have an amputation.
 The man was linked with a staff member, who also had diabetes.
 The two began to talk.
 They discussed the man’s fears and the staff person gave him advice about ways he could control his diabetes and minimize the risk of such side effects.
 As the man began to apply these techniques, he shared his progress with his mentor.
 After a few months, the man was volunteering at a diabetes education program and helping others adjust to the disease.